 Software quality testers (SQTs) test the quality of software products prior to public launch to ensure they are working properly.

 The field is related to, but separate from, quality assurance (QA).

-SQTs run various functional, stress and scalability tests across numerous customer scenarios in efforts to “break” the software with a goal of eliminating bugs and improve the quality improvement of the final product.
+SQTs run various functional, stress, and scalability tests across numerous customer scenarios in efforts to “break” the software with a goal of eliminating bugs and improving the quality improvement of the final product.

 National Average Salary for Software Quality Testers: $53,646

 Search engine optimization (SEO), while often classified under the marketing umbrella, is characterized by technical aspects of its own—specifically, dealing with increasing rankings in search engines whose algorithms are forever being optimized for up-to-the-minute relevance.